 (If you're nodding, keep reading.)

-We begin with information gathering so we learn everything there is to know about the business, the customer, and the problems this project will solve.
-We also expose unvalidated assumptions and knowledge gaps, so we can start managing uncertainty.
+We begin with information gathering so we learn everything there is to know about your business, your customers, and the problems this project will solve.
+We also identify unvalidated assumptions and knowledge gaps, so we can start managing uncertainty.
 From there, we make plans to fill the riskiest knowledge gaps and validate, or invalidate, the riskiest assumptions.
-We also review all existing research conducted and review an analysis of competitive products.
+We also review all existing research and conduct an analysis of competitive products.

 Throughout the session, we work to define the business needs, the end users, and the solution we're bringing those users.
 We identify the situations in which they will use the product and its features, and we determine their motivations.
 Together, we decide what success looks like — for the whole project and for customers.